#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't frozen or cold, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your fruit, veggie, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?